phenotypic.enhance.MedianFilter#

 Return (and optionally display) the root widget.

 This class is designed to facilitate image processing tasks, particularly for analyzing microbe colonies on solid media agar.
-By adjusting the mode, footprint, radius, and cval attributes, users can modify the processing behavior and results to suit their specific requirements for studying spatial arrangements, colony boundaries, and other morphological features.
+By adjusting the mode, shape, width, and cval attributes, users can modify the processing behavior and results to suit their specific requirements for studying spatial arrangements, colony boundaries, and other morphological features.

 - Parameters: